Washington End-of-Life Coalition

 (Immediate Past Chair)

-About: Dr. Smith provided primary care and specialty geriatrics for 20 years, as well as serving as the executive medical director at Regence BlueShield and medical director for Group Health's hospice, palliative care and nursing home programs.
-He is active in a variety of regional and national organizations representing geriatrics, end-of-life care, medical ethics and health policy.
-He is the past chair of the steering committee of the Washington End of Life Coalition, co-chair of the Washington POLST Task Force, and serves as the Washington state representative to the National POLST Task Force.
+About: In his practice career Dr. Smith provided primary care and specialty geriatrics for 20 years, then served as medical director for Group Health's hospice, palliative care and nursing home programs for five years.
+He is active in a variety of regional and national organizations representing geriatrics, end-of-life care, medical ethics, and health policy.
+He is currently the Medical Director of Providence Hospice of Seattle, the past chair of the steering committee of the Washington End-of-Life Coalition, co-chair of the Washington POLST Task Force, and serves on the Leadership Council of the National POLST Paradigm.

 Hope Wechkin, MD